 Zig has brought his experiences to many committees and other forums and as a result has been acknowledged internationally, nationally, provincially and locally; most recently, June 2019, into Ancaster’s Hall of Distinction.

 Zig, with his friend Raymond Skye, co-authored the Six Nations Iroquois Program Teachers Resource Guide now in hundreds of schools.
 Zig is an education partner with the school boards of Ontario in regards to Native/First Nations curriculum support.

-In addition to being a Canadian Forces Veteran, RHLI (Royal Hamilton Light Infantry), 1964-1969, a member of the Polish Combatants’ Association, Zig has also been a historic re-enactor for several decades portraying the Butler’s Rangers of the American Revolution and the Caldwell’s Rangers of the War of 1812, Rogers Rangers & Kings 64th Regiment of the French & Indian War.
+In addition to being a Canadian Forces Veteran, RHLI (Royal Hamilton Light Infantry), 1964-1969, a member of the Polish Combatants’ Association, Zig has also been a historic re-enactor for several decades portraying the Butler’s Rangers of the American Revolution, Caldwell’s Rangers of the War of 1812, Rogers Rangers & Kings 64th Regiment of the French & Indian War.

 Queen Elizabeth ll Diamond Jubilee Medal (Contributions to Canadian/First Nations history/culture)

 Sovereign’s Medal for Volunteers (National recognition for exceptional volunteer achievements)